snowair/phalcon-debugbar/README.md

 Usually, You needn't modify any other files, if you follow rules bellow:

-1. All the services for cache has a name with `cache`.
+1. All the services for cache has a name contain `cache`.
 2. All the services for db has a name start with `db` or end with `db`.

 If your service name is't match these rules, you need attach it to debugbar: